bhklab/handbook/docs/onboarding_offboarding/Onboarding/admin_checklist.md

 * When meeting is complete, get them to set up their [Summary of Work document](../../General/Summary_Of_Work/index.md)
 * Connect them with their mentors

+!!! note
+    Introduce labGPT as a Slack tool for further onboarding questions and existing scientific resources.
 ---

 ## Final Steps